readevalprint/python-ship/README.md

-# Fork of benweatherman / python-ship that aims at using non-SOAP xml interface
+# Fork of benweatherman / python-ship
+ * This fork aims at using non-SOAP xml interface to FedEx and UPS

 #### Things that are working as of December 15, 2011
  * UPS address validation